-This year, there's only a single engine offered in the Eos: a 200-horsepower, turbocharged 2.0-liter four-cylinder (2.0T), here paired with either a six-speed manual transmission or the optional, and excellent, six-speed automated manual (DSG) gearbox.
+In 2010, VW pared down the engines to a single 200-horsepower, turbocharged 2.0-liter 4-cylinder, here paired with either a 6-speed manual transmission or the optional, and excellent, 6-speed automated manual gearbox.

 The first two years of Eos also offered as an option VW's 250-hp, 3.2-liter VR6, which came only with the DSG.
-What it gained in smoothness and exhaust note, however, the V6 gave up in fuel economy--it was much thirstier--and it really didn't feel much faster on the road.
-The current engine does well on fuel economy, with EPA ratings of 21 mpg city, 31 mpg highway.
+What it gained in smoothness and exhaust note, however, the V6 gave up in fuel economy—it was much thirstier—and it really didn't feel much faster on the road.
+The turbo-4 engine does well on fuel economy, with EPA ratings of 21 mpg city, 31 highway.

 Handling and roadholding are better than the car's conservative exterior might suggest.
 The Eos is a better-tuned, better-balanced vehicle than all the smaller cars in VW's lineup except for the GTI—and it's considerably more refined than that hot hatch.
 Ride quality in the Eos is also supple and composed, especially for such a short vehicle.